Yellow Bellied Slider

 RELATIVES -They are related to other sliders, like the red-eared or Cumberland sliders.

-CONSERVATION -Sliders are listed as Near Threatened under the IUCN.
+CONSERVATION -Yellow-bellied sliders are listed as LC (Least Concern) according to the IUCN.

 Cub Creek Animal Care Information

-Housing - Our four sliders live in three different aquariums throughout the ALC.
-Slip, our largest, lives in his own 80-gallon tank in the Small Animal Room.
+Housing - Our four sliders live in three different aquariums throughout the animal area.
+Our largest and oldest lives in his own 80-gallon tank in the Small Animal Room.
 He has plenty of space to swim around as well as a basking spot.
-Scooby and Scrappy live together in their own 80-gallon; being smaller, they do not need as much space.
-Tavi is in his own 50-gallon tank.
+Our smaller sibling turtles live together in another 80-gallon.
+Our newest and most shy turtle is in his own 50-gallon tank.
 Both of those tanks are filled with different size rocks and driftwood to create places to explore and bask.
 We give them all a UV and a heat lamp to ensure they are warm and healthy.

 Diet - All our sliders are fed ReptoMin turtle pellets that are specially formulated to ensure the turtles get all the necessary nutrients.
 These pellets include fish meal, shrimp meal, and a variety of vitamins and minerals to provide them all the nutrition they need.
 On Tuesdays, Slip gets a pinky mouse as a treat, and they are all fed greens on occasion.